amirf147/copilot-conversation-prompts/notetaking.md

 - Pause at certain points to summarize what I've talked about and ask for confirmation before adding it to the notes.
 - Be ready for an interactive process.
 I might ask questions or discuss a topic before deciding to add it to the notes.
 - No yapping.
 Be terse in your output without sacrificing on comprehensiveness.
+- If I'm doing direct pastes from the book as your input, don't just rephrase sections when you're creating the notes.
+Instead, simplify while capturing the main ideas.

 ## Output Instructions